 One question comes up more than most when we’re out sampling Sauce Goddess or at cooking competitions, “What is the best way to cook pork ribs?”
 Many debate whether they should be boiled (faster, but tougher meat) or slow cooked (okay if you’re never going to put them on the grill).
 Some like them on a smoker while others prefer the grill.
 We’ll get into all that starting at the meat counter and working our way to the plate.

-- We know you’re anxious to rub, but before you get out the spices remove the membrane from the underside of the ribs.
+- We know you’re anxious to rub, but before you get out the spices, you can remove the silverskin membrane from the underside of the ribs.
 Any competition BBQ pitmaster MUST remove the membrane.
-However, if cooking at home leaving it in tact is an option.
+However, if cooking at home leaving it intact is an option.
 It usually cooks down to a fairly thin delicious bite and keeps a little moisture in the meat.
-Removing it involves getting your finger tip under part of it and simply peeling off.
+Removing it involves using a paper towel and grabbing a portion of the silverskin of it and simply peeling off.

 - Rub ‘em good!
 The purpose of using a rub and working it into the meat is to add spice to the flesh.
 Don’t just sprinkle.
 It doesn’t mean you have to use a lot of rub, just be sure to work it into the meat.
 We use Sauce Goddess BBQ Sweet Heat, which gives them a tiny bit of spice with loads of flavor.